I joined PacketFabric because it is one of the founding companies behind the NaaS (Network-as-a-Service) concept.

 Over here, PacketFabric was born because SaaS, SASE, Cloud Storage, Cloud Compute, and Cloud SD-WAN all suffer from the same middle-mile and long-haul problem: connectivity to, and between these services without programmable flexibility, accurate and precise telemetry and guaranteed bandwidth, latency and jitter.
 This is where NaaS comes into its own.

 Happily, NaaS has embraced the newfound agility of cloud consumption built on API enabled automation.
 This makes a stable, published API the new “standard” for modern networking architecture, and makes complex networks just as user friendly as any cloud or SaaS product.
-API based network architecture makes the SDN dream of a programmable, secure, private Internet Fabric a reality – a reality far beyond the legacy VPNs and Internet services of the past.
+API based network architecture makes the SDN dream of a programmable, secure, private Internet Fabric a reality – a reality far beyond the legacy virtual private networks (VPNs) and Internet services of the past.
 Perhaps most importantly, it means to program or diagnose a network; the APIs can be integrated into workflows, IT processes and admin tasks and no humans have to be involved.
 Perhaps a cheesy cliche but, our simplest pitch is really “if the intellectual property of your company isn’t owning, managing and operating a network, why not let us do that for you and you can focus on running your business.
 You’ll have full control and greater flexibility than you ever had.”

 So, What IS NaaS?